 In reality, no country allows ‘the market’ to solely determine the allocation of resources.
 This is because markets fail in many instances.
 This means that markets, left unregulated or without any form of government intervention, will lead to an undesirable (or inefficient) allocation of resources.
 For example, too many resources would be allocated to the production of goods and services that are not in the nation’s best interests (such as illicit drugs) and too few resources would be allocated to the production of beneficial goods and services that would otherwise not be provided by ‘the market’, for example free education.
 [Refer to market failures]

 The degree to which a country’s government intervenes in the operation of ‘the market’ will depend on the value system adopted by the government and its citizens.
 The more a government prevents the market from freely operating, the greater the degree of government planning that is required to determine how its resources (such as land, labour and machinery) will be used (allocated) in the economy.
-Countries such as North Korea and Cuba operate their economies towards the left of the continuum, whereas countries such as Australia and the USA operate towards the right.

 Course notes quick navigation